Where to Stay in Koh Samui First Time 2023 – 9 Best Areas

 Lamai

-Lamai Beach Koh Samui is the second most popular on the island after Chaweng Beach.
-If Chaweng is the tourist capital of Koh Samui, then Lamai is its second city.
-Lamai is also on Samui’s East Coast only 25 minutes drive by car to the South of Chaweng.
+Lamai Beach is the second most popular on the island after Chaweng Beach.
+Lamai is on East Coast only 25 minutes drive by car to the South of Chaweng.
 Lamai also has good nightlife but is more laid back, cheaper accommodations, and food.

 It is another destination with every tourist facility you can imagine and many hotels, resorts and bungalows, with some great hostels and budget places.
 It is home to most of the backpacker accommodations on the island.